-Close the lid and leave the meat for 3 hours.
+Close the lid and leave the meat for 2 hours.
 Time may vary depending on grills and temperature, but you wait until a nice bark has formed on the surface of the pork cubes.
-These took 3.5 hours, so you’re gonna have to look and see.

 Step 2 – braise

 Once smoked it is time to braise the meat.
 This is done to make them juicy and tender.
 While at it we add flavor with maple syrup and bourbon.
 Use a one-time disposable aluminum pan.
 Place the pork cubes in the pan and drizzle the bourbon and maple syrup evenly all over the cubes.
 Cover the pan with aluminum foil and put it back on the grill.
-Let it braise for 1-1.5 hours.
+Let it braise for 1 hour.
 Check the cubes for tenderness after 1 hour.
 If they’re soft and tender, they’re done.
 If not, leave them for a little longer.
-These took 1.5 hours, but then they were soft and tender.

 Step 3 – grill

 Once done, you remove the aluminum foil ‘lid’ and and stoke the fire to get it hot.
 Leave the pork cubes uncovered, in the aluminum pan, on the grill for 15-20 minutes.
 Stir every now with a wooden spoon.
 This is to firm up and crisp up the surface a bit.
 Make sure it doesn’t burn, in that case, take them off the grill sooner rather than later.
 Now place them on a plate to cool off for a bit.
 Then it’s time to dig in!
 Meat candy!